-Professor of Law
+Professor of Economics

 Frakes is generally interested in empirical research in the areas of health law and innovation policy.
 His research in health is largely focused on understanding how certain legal and financial incentives affect the decisions of physicians and other health care providers.
-His research in innovation policy centers on the relationship between the financing of the U.S. Patent and Trademark Office.
+His research in innovation policy centers on exploring the determinants of behaviors and outcomes at the U.S. Patent and Trademark Office.

 - Ph.D., Massachusetts Institute of Technology 2009

 Frakes, M., and M. Wasserman.
 “Are There as Many Trademark Offices as Trademark Examiners?”
 Duke Law Journal 69, no. 8 (2020): 1807–53.

 Frakes, M., and M. Wasserman.
 “Irrational Ignorance at the Patent Office.”
 Vanderbilt Law Review 72, no. 3 (2019): 975–1030.